-During the Financial Year, the Committee met thirteen times.
-The Committee meetings, with minutes taken by the designated Secretary, lasted an average of one hour and thirty-eight minutes.
+During the financial year, the Committee met thirteen times.
+The Committee meetings, with minutes taken by the designated Secretary, lasted an average of one hour and twenty-two minutes.

-During the meetings, the Corporate Governance and Environmental and Social Sustainability Committee - on the basis of the necessary information and clarifications received from FinecoBank's organisational units, and having taken note of the applicable regulations and the documentation supporting the proposals - was called upon to express its opinion, in relation to matters of corporate governance, on the annual letter of the Chairman of the Italian Corporate Governance Committee, also in order to implement its indications in the "Report on Corporate Governance and ownership structure for the 2022 financial year", which was also submitted to the Committee for the aspects under its responsibility and subsequently approved by the Board of Directors on March 14, 2023.
-Still on the subject of corporate governance, the Committee analysed the updates made to the Company's internal regulations from time to time during the Financial Year.
-In particular, it examined the amendments proposed in 2023 to the "Corporate Bodies Regulation of FinecoBank S.p.A.", which were subsequently approved by the Board of Directors.
-These include the amendments resulting from the 40th update of Circular 285/2013 of the Bank of Italy, aimed at aligning Italian regulations with the "Guidelines on Information Technology (ICT) Risk Management and Security" issued by the EBA, which entailed an update of the Board's powers for ICT and information system profiles, as well as amendments to incorporate the new provisions set out in the Bank of Italy's Order of August 1, 2023, which made certain amendments to the Order of March 26, 2019 containing the "Provisions of the Bank of Italy on organisation, procedures and internal controls for anti-money laundering purposes".
-In addition, some additions were made to the tasks of the Board committees, such as, for instance, with reference to the Corporate Governance and Environmental and Social Sustainability Committee, the addition aimed at specifying the supporting role to the Board of the same Committee in relation to the examination of products with ESG purposes of which the Bank is a producer; As a consequence of this update, further internal regulations such as the "Product Committee Regulations" and the "Global Sustainability Policy" were also updated.
+During the meetings, the Corporate Governance and Environmental and Social Sustainability Committee - on the basis of the necessary information and clarifications received from FinecoBank's organisational units, and having taken note of the applicable regulations and the documentation supporting the proposals - was called upon to express its opinion, in relation to matters of corporate governance, on the annual letter of the Chairman of the Italian Corporate Governance Committee, also in order to implement its indications in the "Report on Corporate Governance and ownership structure for the year 2023", which was also submitted to the Committee for the aspects under its responsibility and subsequently approved by the Board of Directors on March 12, 2024.
+Still on the subject of corporate governance, the Committee analysed the Bank's organisational changes in the areas of risk data aggregation and risk reporting ("RDARR") and data governance, as well as the consequent updates to the internal regulations concerning the responsibilities of the corporate bodies and structures involved.
+In this last regard, in particular, it examined the proposed amendments to the "Regulations of the Corporate Bodies of FinecoBank S.p.A.", the "Internal Regulations" and the "Group Managerial Golden Rules", as well as the text of the Regulations of the new managerial committee called the Data Governance Committee, subsequently approved by the Board of Directors.
+In addition, the Committee examined, to the extent of its competence, for the purposes of the subsequent resolution of the Board of Directors, the proposal to appoint the new Financial Reporting Officer pursuant to Article 154-bis of the TUF and Article 28 of the Articles of Association, until the date of the Shareholders' Meeting called to approve the financial statements as of December 31, 2025; Consequently, an update of some internal regulations was submitted for the Committee's consideration.